What is Color Matching?

 - Make sure that glare and poor lighting conditions are not affecting your ability to see what’s on your monitor.

-- Get a good, high-quality LED display with strong reviews and turn all color profiles off before you start designing.
+- Get a good, high quality LED display with strong reviews and turn all color profiles off before you start designing.

-- Realize that monitor calibration is only for your own design phase and won’t match exactly when you print.
-SpeedPro East Bay uses an I1 device to calibrate to a PMS color build and will work with you to get the colors you want to see in your printed design.
+- Realize that a monitor calibration is only for your own design phase and won’t match exactly when you print.
+SpeedPro uses an I1 device to calibrate to a PMS color build and will work with you to get the colors you want to see in your printed design.
 You can use the PMS color book to compare CMYK against your own designs.

 - Document your colors using the Pantone color library.
 These color swatches are standards used by designers and printers worldwide.